This Day In Writing History

 The poem tells the story of a man awakened by strange noises late one Christmas Eve.
 While his wife and children sleep, he investigates the noises and witnesses the arrival of St. Nicholas - Santa Claus - who has come to deliver presents, riding a sleigh pulled by eight flying reindeer.
 The poem defined the character of Santa Claus as we know him today - his physical description, the names of his reindeer, his tradition of delivering presents on Christmas Eve, and other characteristics.

 One thing I always found interesting was Moore's description of Santa Claus as "chubby and plump, a right jolly old elf" with a long white beard.
 This may have come from ancient Egyptian mythology, as the ancient Egyptian god Bes was a Santa-like character.
-The ancient Egyptians believed that on December 25th, their mother goddess Isis gave birth to Horus, the savior of Egypt.
+It was believed that on December 25th, the mother goddess Isis gave birth to Horus, the savior of Egypt.
 Bes, the Elf King, (depicted as a jolly, fat little elf with a long white beard) was a favorite of Isis, much loved by the goddess.
-He was the guardian of children and women in childbirth, and every year on December 25th, he would honor the birth of Horus by bringing toys and trinkets to all good children.
+He was the guardian of children and women in childbirth.
+Every year on December 25th, Bes would honor the birth of Horus by bringing toys and trinkets to all good children.

 Twas The Night Before Christmas continues to be read every year during the Christmas season.
 The poem has become a cultural icon, influencing music, movies, and television, where it has been both parodied and paid tribute.
-In 1974, the famous animators Arthur Rankin and Jules Bass, producers of many classic, beloved animated TV Christmas specials, including Rudolph The Red Nosed Reindeer, produced an animated Christmas special loosely based on Clement Moore's classic poem.
+In 1974, the famous animators Arthur Rankin and Jules Bass, producers of many classic, beloved animated TV Christmas specials, including Rudolph the Red Nosed Reindeer and Frosty the Snowman, produced an animated Christmas special loosely based on Clement Moore's classic poem.
 Featuring the voices of Joel Grey and George Gobel, Twas The Night Before Christmas is still shown on TV at Christmastime and is also available on DVD.
-You can read the complete text of the poem here.

 Clement Moore died in 1863 at the age of 83.